 I grew up in a home that was seriously dysfunctional on many levels.
 I fought against the sick games.
 I stood up to them over and over and over again.
 But in the end, at the age of 16, I gave up and started drinking and didn’t stop for 27 years.

 As an adult, I attended several treatment programs designed for alcoholics which helped with the compulsions temporarily but it was nothing more than a bandaide for me.
 All the while, I suffered emotionally, physically, and financially until I was able to break away to find my peace.

-I first remember these dark feelings that I now attribute to my PTSS.
+I first remember these dark feelings at the age of six years old that I now have the knowledge to attribute to my PTSS.
 Throughout my life, I endured many labels of shame imposed on me by both my family and ‘certified therapists’ and the labels of shame imposed by many other societal systems — all of which I now know are not true.

 It isn’t me — it’s what happened to me.
 As I am relieved of my stress, I am relieved of my life-long compulsions, just—like—that.

 A few years ago, my mother passed away in the pain and trauma of self-loathing and disappointment that the children she held up as her “golden children” were the ones who, in the end, wanted to “put her away.”

 High-functioning – A High-Functioning Personality-Disordered Individual is one who is able to conceal their dysfunctional behavior in certain public settings and maintain a positive public or professional profile while exposing their negative traits to family members behind closed doors.

 I was not among those.
 I knew she needed mental health care and I was willing to support her to a better quality of life, even though she was my lifelong perpetrator of abuse.

 I’d known for a long time that ‘something’ was not right with my mother.
 And, I was the only one who was willing to take a look at that.